Ancient bronze sculpture depicting the figure of a dog, Molosser, tied to a chain by P.Lecourtier

 Description

 Beautiful antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-This style originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century, originating from the reign of Napoleon.
+This style features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details